Improving pet behaviour, improving quality of life

 A behaviour report is sent to you and your referring vet and after care is provided for 12 months.
 A weekly diary of

 your pet's behaviour can be submitted after treatment so that I can provide regular guidance and give feedback while you are implementing the treatment plan.
 This helps to facilitate progress.
+Also included is a one hour online follow-up consultation, approximately three weeks after the initial visit.
 This is not a case of seeing a pet then moving on to the next one.
 I ensure my patients and their owners get a caring and thorough service.

 Can I claim on my pet insurance?